Indonesia–Malaysia confrontation: British tactics

-Walker recognised the difficulties of limited forces and a long border and, in early 1963, was reinforced with a SAS squadron from the UK, which rotated with another mid-year.
+Walker recognised the difficulties of limited forces and a long border and, in early 1963, was reinforced with an SAS squadron from the UK, which rotated with another mid-year.
 When the SAS temporarily adopted 3-man instead of 4-man patrols, they could not closely monitor the border.
 Increasing the capability of the infantry to create a surveillance network was also considered essential.

 Walker raised the Border Scouts, building on Harrison's force of Kelabits, who had mobilised to help intercept the fleeing TNKU forces from the Brunei Revolt.
-He also utilised the experience of the Royal Marines as well as knowledge of the skill and usefulness of the Sarawak Rangers in the Malayan Emergency.
+He also utilised the experience of the Royal Marines as well as knowledge and skill of the Sarawak Rangers who had served during the Malayan Emergency.
 This was approved by the Sarawak government in May as "auxiliary police".
 Walker selected Lieutenant Colonel John Cross, a Gurkha officer with immense jungle experience, for the task.
-A training centre was established in a remote area at Mt.
-Murat in the 5th Division and staffed mainly by SAS.
+A training centre was established in a remote area at Mount Murat in the 5th Division and staffed mainly by SAS.
 Border Scouts were attached to infantry battalions and evolved into an intelligence-gathering force by using their local knowledge and extended families.
 In addition, the Police Special Branch, which had proved so effective during the Malayan Emergency in recruiting sources in the communist organisation, was expanded.

 British jungle tactics were developed and honed during the Malayan Emergency against a clever and elusive enemy.
 They emphasised travelling lightly, being undetectable and going for many days without resupplying.
 Being undetectable meant being silent (hand signals, no rattling equipment) and 'odour free'—perfumed toiletries were forbidden (they could be detected a kilometre away by good jungle fighters), and sometimes eating food cold to prevent cooking smells.